mrdrew213/harvestingSystem/README.md

 ### Jet Pump Override

 The first float sensor is placed at the bottom of the shallow well attached slightly above the foot valve.
-The pump overrides other methods for turning the pump on to ensure the pump does not lose prime.
+The pump overrides other methods for turning the pump on to ensure the pump does not lose prime when this switch is engaged.

 ### Shallow Well Midway

 Midway down the shallow well intake, a float sensor is placed to monitor the depletion level of the shallow well.
-The signal from the float value triggers a timed release of stored water within the 55 gallon drums.
+The signal from the float value triggers a timed release of stored water from the 55 gallon drums.
 Furthermore, this float valve is used to halt periodic collections from the shallow well to the tanks.

 ### Tank Full

-A float sensor is placed into the collective barrels to signal the collection system that the tanks are full.
+A float sensor is placed into the water store to signal the collection system that the tanks are full.
 This is used to bypass a scheduled collection and to stop a collection

 ## Electrical Integration

-The system monitors the irrigation controller to prevent accidental collision during operation.
+The system monitors the irrigation controller to prevent accidental collisions during operation.

 ### Float Sensors 12VDC -> 3.3V